Ollie-H/music-venture-code-test/TECHNICAL_WRITEUP.md

 ### Assumptions
 * Spotify requests happens on key press
+* Applicatio should be deployable to multiple environments
 *   We will need a way to set the API key for each environment (Maybe OOS for this brief)

 ### Create repo
 Private repo has been created here: https://github.com/Ollie-H/music-venture-code-test.
 Will update to public once complete.